-This term emerged to intensify the role of the customer to the extent that it is nearly disruptive to the business-as-usual mode of operations.
-But what really sets apart companies who are embracing customer obsession is that they don’t see it as disruption at all-- they see it as direction.
+This term emerged to intensify the role of the customer if it disrupts the business-as-usual mode of operations.
+But what really sets apart companies who are embracing customer obsession is that they don’t see it as disruption at all – they see it as direction.

-But you don’t have to be an ecommerce behemoth to harness the power of customer-centric thinking.
+But you don’t have to be an e-Commerce behemoth to harness the power of customer-centric thinking.
 In fact, Forrester Research, in their 2015 report titled “The Operating Model for Customer Obsession” observed that “newer entrants and disruptors with much less operational gravity often deliver better customer experiences — think JetBlue versus United or Amazon.com versus Wal-Mart.”
 Encouraging, right?

 Here are some key points to keep in mind if you’re trying to initiate or reinvent your company based on the idea of customer obsession.

 Connectivity is key.
 User interfaces, customer service channels, top-down and bottom-up team communication, and customer feedback cycles must be part of one living, breathing, thriving organism, with customers at the heart.

 With agility comes the need to ditch the notion of perfect solutions or “bulletproof” projects.
-In what is quickly becoming an entire market of “early adopters,” companies who offer the newest and the best service will be met with a swift demand for it from their customers.
+In what is quickly becoming an entire market of “early adopters,” companies who offer the newest and the best service will meet with a swift demand for it from their customers.

 Rather than asking themselves “What do we want as a company, and how can customers help us get there?” they ask “What do our customers want, and how can we as a company give it to them?
 In a head-spinning inversion of roles, customers serve as the functional and collective Chief Executive Officers (CEO’s).
-In other words, customers set the agenda, the pace, the tone, even the purpose.
+Customers set the agenda, the pace, the tone, even the purpose.

 This is where the “intrusive” or “troubling” parts of the definition of obsession come into play.
 Like Tom Hanks says in the 1992 film A League of Their Own, “It's supposed to be hard.
 If it wasn't hard, everyone would do it.”
 If you think customer obsession is established by singing a jingle, making a PowerPoint, or having a meeting, you’re wrong.

 Whereas manufacturing and logistics may have been the competitive factors of the past, Forrester Research Group, based on the investigation of over 30 companies, has outlined six major “levers” employed by successful customer-centric companies: structure, culture, talent, metrics, processes, and technology.
 And while some of these may seem like “soft” functions or measures of company success, in the Age of the Customer, they’re the new and improved gluten-free bread and butter of company success.